 An illustration of a blue briefcase.

-6. Can High School Students Work in Canada?
+6. Can International High School Students Work in Canada?

 An illustration of a Canadian school.
 7. How Is High School in Canada Different From the United States?

-There is also less of an emphasis on sports in Canadian high schools, although athletic leagues and sports teams are still popular.
+There is also less emphasis on sports in Canadian high schools.
+That said, many Canadian students still participate in recreational-level sports leagues or school sports teams.

 Illustration of two grad caps

-8. What Does Having a Canadian High School Education Mean for Post-secondary Education Options?
+8. What Does Having a Canadian High School Education Mean for My Post-secondary Studies?

-Having a Canadian high school diploma can significantly increase international students’ chances for admission to Canadian post-secondary education when compared to an international diploma.
-This is because Canadian colleges and universities can quickly evaluate a student’s learning based on the quality of Canada’s high school education.
+Having a Canadian high school diploma can streamline your application to study at a Canadian post-secondary institution.
+This is because Canadian colleges and universities can more easily evaluate a student’s learning based on the quality of Canada’s education system.

 An illustration of a red two-storey house